 Everybody loves to have stay connected when traveling and have entertainment at their disposal, especially these days that airlines are charging us for everything.
 There are several options out there to keep connected but the ones I like the most are:

 An iPad is the perfect travel companion, (especially if you already bought the Star Wars collection on iTunes like I did), you can store movies, music, check email and Facetime with your loved ones.
-If buying a new iPad, you should splurge for the 128 GB model or 64gb at a minimum.
-The only drawbacks an iPad has it’s that is expensive when compared to other options.
+If buying a new iPad, get the iPad mini, its small enough to carry but big enough to share while on the plane.
+The only drawbacs an iPad has it’s that is expensive when compared to other options.

-Another good option is the cheap Kindle Fire, at $50 it’s a steal, and if you pair it with a good bran64 or 128gb micro SD card, you will have a lot of space for entertainment.
+Another good option is the cheap Kindle Fire, at $50 it’s a steal, and if you pair it with a brand name micro SD card, you will have a lot of space for entertainment.
 This device is cheap enough that if it gets lost, you can just buy a new one.
 The major drawbacks are the inferior screen resolution and cheap speakers, but for $50 you can’t complain.

 KINDLE PAPERWHITE READER